Inspiring curiosity through voyages of discovery that ignite the imagination.

-Cabinet of Curiosity Studio is a creative design studio that has worked nationally for over ten years with in the arts and heritage sector.
+Cabinet of Curiosity Studio is a creative studio based in Tyne and Wear that has worked nationally and internationally for over ten years with in the arts and heritage sector.

 Collaborations have investigated hidden histories, stories, architecture, places and crafts, to create art exhibitions, installations and participatory activities in a range of diverse settings with a focus on creating architectural themed projects using sustainable materials, including paper and wood.
 The studio undertakes all elements of the design and making using hand craft skills, digital laser cutting fabrication techniques and CAD software to deliver high quality bespoke commissions that draw upon Caroline and Edmond’s expertise.